Why Are Workers' Compensation Benefits Better Than Disability Benefits?

 When you've been injured on or off the job, it is critical to know the difference between workers' compensation and disability benefits like short-term/long-term disability and SSDI to choose what is best for you and your family.

-Can I Receive Both Workers' Comp and SSDI Benefits at The Same Time in Pennsylvania?
+Can I Receive Both Workers' Comp and SSDI Benefits at The Same Time?

 Yes.
 If you suffered an injury on the job that leaves you permanently disabled, you could receive both workers’ comp and SSDI, but only up to 80 percent of the total the SSA estimates your current wage to be.
 If the combined benefits from workers’ comp and SSDI add up to more than that 80 percent total, your SSDI benefits will be reduced until you reach the 80 percent threshold.